Joe Toledo: Pre-draft

 At Washington's Pro Day in 2006, Toledo measured a height of 6-5 3/8 and a weight of 332 pounds.
-He finished the short shuttle in 4.66 seconds and the three-cone drill in 7.92 seconds while measuring a 29-inch vertical jump and an 8-foot-3 broad jump.
-At the NFL Combine earlier in the year, he ran a 5.11 40-yard dash.
+He finished the short shuttle in 4.66 seconds and the three-cone drill in 7.92 seconds.

 Miami Dolphins

-Toledo was drafted in the fourth round (114th overall) in the 2006 NFL Draft by the Miami Dolphins and former head coach Nick Saban.
+Toledo was selected in the fourth round (114th overall) in the 2006 NFL draft by the Miami Dolphins and former head coach Nick Saban.
 On July 19, he signed a four-year deal containing base salaries of $275,000 for 2006, $360,000 for 2007, $445,000 for 2008 and $530,000 for 2009.
 The contract also included incentive clauses that could have pushed the worth of the deal to nearly $3 million.
 It included an estimated signing bonus of $430,000.

 After working at offensive guard during the team's May 2006 mini-camp, Toledo practiced at both guard and tackle during training camp.
 When projected starting right guard Seth McKinney was injured, Toledo was given a chance to win the job.
 Reports indicated he was leading the race over recently signed Bennie Anderson, but a knee injury on August 15 slowed his development.
 Toledo only played in one game during the preseason, and was placed on Injured Reserve on September 3, ending his rookie season.

 Due to lingering injuries, Toledo was placed on the Physically Unable to Perform list on July 23.
 On February 11, 2008, Toledo was one of nine players released by the Dolphins.